Afolabialausa/Alzheimer-s-Disease-Classification-/AD_classification_code/README.md

 ### Sample Code Overview

-The sample code in each notebook initializes necessary libraries, loads data, applies SMOTE, and runs the neural network.
+The sample code in each notebook initialises necessary libraries, loads data, applies SMOTE, and runs the neural network.
 Key sections include:

 - Importing libraries and setting up the environment.
 - Loading and preprocessing the data.